-Due to the Coronavirus COVID-19 pandemic, analysts predict it will have a dramatic impact on box office revenue.
+Due to the box office revenue.

 According to a study from research company MoffettNathanson and first reported by Variety, revenues from ticket sales will be cut in half in comparison to 2019.
 The analysts see numbers dropping from $11.4 billion in 2019 to $5.5 billion in 2020.
 That’s a 52% plunge, and it’s a drop that could be even steeper if cinemas don’t reopen in July.